Skip to Content

 Use a parchment paper-lined baking sheet (glossy side up) instead of greasing it.
 Parchment paper eliminates any factors that the color of the baking sheet brings.
 It will not add additional oil to the bread dough either.

-If you don’t have parchment paper, I prefer to use soft butter to grease the baking pan.
+If you don’t use parchment paper, I prefer to use soft butter to grease the baking pan.

-Ground Lamb – Ground lamb is delicious but you can use any filling such as ground beef pork, chicken, or turkey.
+Ground Lamb – Ground lamb is delicious but you can use any filling such as ground beef, pork, chicken, or ground turkey.
 Drain any extra liquid from the meat.
 Leftover cooked Corned Beef or BBQ Brisket would be amazing.
+Just cut up any large chunks into small pieces.

 Pizza flavor – The kiddos will love this recipe.
 Add just enough pizza sauce to coat the meat and add mozzarella instead of parmesan.